CS342/2025-NeutroFeverGuard/README.md

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.

+## Team and Contributions

+Please see [team and contribution details](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTORS.md) for more information.

 ## License